-To the Members of Council, Inhabitants and Taxpayers of the Corporation of the Township of St. Clair St. Clair River Trail Trust Fund
+To the Members of Council, Inhabitants and Ratepayers of the Corporation of the Township of St. Clair River Trail Trust Fund:

-We have audited the accompanying financial statements of the Corporation of the Township of St. Clair St. Clair River Trail Trust Fund which comprise the statement of financial position and changes in net assets as at December 31, 2016 and the statement of operations and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Corporation of the Township of St. Clair River Trail Trust Fund, which comprise the statement of financial position as at December 31, 2017, and the statements of operations, changes in net financial assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.